turingschool/career-development-curriculum-site/module_two/week_1_career_roadmap.md

+Layout: page
-# Connect Your Professional Storytelling and Brand: ATS Friendly Resume
+title: Connect Your Professional Storytelling and Brand: ATS Friendly Resume

 ### Learning Goals
 * Connect elements of Professional Storytelling and Branding to develop a technically focused resume